FAQs

 -

-A petition signed by lodging business owners of two or more lodging businesses representing at least 67% of total rooms within the proposed TIA must be submitted to the local governing body (municipality or county).
+A petition signed by lodging business owners within the proposed TIA must be submitted to the local governing body (municipality or county).

 -